Code-Institute-Submissions/mariamar95-ms4_FebResub/README.md

 ## Features
   - **Favicon**
-    I used [Favivon.io](https://favicon.io/) to create the favicon for the site.
-I have used the initials of the site to create the favicon and the same font and colours from the site.
+    [Favivon.io](https://favicon.io/) was used.
+Is is the initials of the site, using the same font and colours.

     ![favicon](static/favicon/favicon-32x32.png)
   -  **Navigation Bar**
-    The navigation bar changed based on the size of the screen used.
+    The navigation bar changes based on the size of the screen used.
       ![nav-bar](documentation/nav-bar.png)
       ![mobile nav bar](documentation/nav-bar-mobile.png)
   -  **Footer**